danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Getting-Started.md

     var body: some Scene {
         DocumentGroup(newDocument: MyDocument()) { file in
             ContentView(document: file.$document)
+        }
-        }.splashScreenSheet {
+        .splashScreenSheet {
             MyModalView()
         }
     }
 }
 ```

 Unlike the onboarding modifier, this view modifier will present the splash screen at any time.
-You can use the view builder to return an `EmptyView` whenever you want no splash screen.
+You can use the view builder to return an `EmptyView` whenever you want no splash screen, or use the `if` condition parameter.